CaNS-World/CaNS/README.md

 **Update**

 CaNS now allows for choosing an implicit temporal discretization of the diffusion term of the N-S equations.
 This results in solving a Helmholtz equation for each velocity component.
-Since FFT-based solvers are also used, the same options described above for pressure BCs apply to the velocity boundary conditions.
+Since FFT-based solvers are also used, the same options described above for pressure boundary conditions apply to the velocity, in case implicit diffusion is used.

 **Reference**